PickledDragon/ansible-primer/README.md

 2. `cd ansible-primer/src`
 3. Run `vagrant up` and wait for the machines to boot

-Note: Initial download of Ubuntu bento box takes a while (to download about `1.8G` of data)
+Note: Initial download of Ubuntu bento box takes a while (to download about `1.8G` of data).
+You may tweak it to a lighter vagrant box image by modifying the `Vagrantfile`.
+A list of vagrant boxes is available [here](https://app.vagrantup.com/boxes/search).